garrandall/popular-music-data/tracks/mr-ice-cream-man-master-p.md

 If you sellin that ice cream ya got to make sure it's good

 Mr. Ice Cream Man
 (Mr. Ice Cream Man)

-Hit the blocks dressed in white with some baggy girbaud's A pocket full of stones, 3 G's and tryin to lose these hoes And the task coming sick cause its the first of the month Fiends on my pager like i'm try to take these fools to lunch Going crazy in the getto try to kill me
+Hit the blocks dressed in white with some baggy girbaud's A pocket full of stones, 3 G's and tryin to lose these hoes And the task coming sick cause its the first of the month Fiends on my pager like I'm try to take these fools to lunch Going crazy in the getto try to kill me
 My little homies lost life, y'all fools feel me
-I pack a D cause i'm paranoid at night time
+I pack a D cause I'm paranoid at night time
 Brother be pullin jack, I'm in the hood bustin gangsta rhyme And still gotta watch my back in the hood gee
 Like Spice-1 said those fools living like movies